maximus-brown/maximus-brown.github.io/_posts/2020-07-06-Learn-how-to-mint-NFT-on-Cardano-using-Metro-Mermaids.markdown

 - Metadata

 ### NFT Short Name or Ticker
 The short name I'm using is MyFirstNFT01, but feel free to use something else.
-Keep in mind the name can't have any spaces or special characters.
+Keep in mind that no spaces in the name are allowed.

 ![](/images/posts/how-to-mint-nft-on-cardano/metro-maid_2.png)

 To help better explain what a short name is go to your Yoroi wallet in the Send section.
 Use the dropdown menu to select an asset and you'll start to see short names displayed for each NFT in your ADA wallet.
 In this case the short name is "Reflections01".